T A T T O O A R T I S T

 -Due to high demand, I will generally make an announcement on my Instagram page when my books/commissions will be open.
 I am now aiming August of every year.
 I know I can't take on everyone's project and due to the demand, I am able to be selective on what projects I take on.
-I will generally see and take on about 15-20 people/projects.
+I will generally see and take on about 10-20 people/projects.
 It is no longer a first come first serve basis as I will allow a few days to really take in the inquiries and review over what project resonates with me.
 Because I am at a high demand, I will be buried in emails and will take a a few days to go through all the submitted inquiries and respond to just those who were able to get in.
 Please understand that my denial of your project is not something personal to take and I take no thrill in denying your projects.

 What day does your consultations fall on?

 -I am hoping to now switch consultations to virtual /Zoom meetings to streamline questions I may have unless I need measurements for larger pieces after COVID-19.
 It has been a game changer and solution for not only the pandemic but my safety.
 To not go in massive details, I did have someone who stalked me in 2019 and try not to have my work hours something very publicly known, I am running things as appointment only.
 Rather than compiling people into a day and having too public of information about my work hours to avoid possible risky situations.

 How much is a deposit?